Heber Valley Railroad: Preservation history

-In the late 2010's the railroad embarked on a fleet modernization program, purchasing EMD GP9 locomotives from the Pan Am Railways and the Boulder Railroad Historical Society in Colorado.
+In the late 2010s the railroad embarked on a fleet modernization program, purchasing EMD GP9 locomotives from the Pan Am Railways and the Boulder Railroad Historical Society in Colorado.
 The railroad would also purchase the collection of the National Railway Historical Society British Columbia chapter in 2019 adding a FP9 to the locomotive roster and a collection of passenger cars to the roster.
 During this time work on returning No. 618 has been ongoing, but the longer and heavier train lengths with the growth of the railroad has had the line considering how it can successfully return steam to service while also matching increased passenger demands on the railroad.

 In 2019 the railroad acquired the original neon sign from the Salt Lake Rio Grande Depot, storing the sign inside the expanded coach sheds built at the railroad.
-The line was temporarily closed from Vivian Park to Decker Bay Siding in 2022 to accommodate expansion and rehabilitation projects along the Provo Canyon trail.
+The line was temporarily closed from Vivian Park to Decker Bay Siding starting in 2022 to accommodate expansion and rehabilitation projects along the Provo Canyon trail.
+In early 2024, train service resumed between Decker Bay Siding and Wallsburg Siding following track work.
+The railroad added a pair of former Rio Grande flangers to the roster for snow removal in 2024.
+The former Salt Lake Rio Grande Depot sign was restored and converted to LED lights through early 2025, and installed on the Heber Valley's locomotive shop in June.

 Operations

 The railroad's main depot is located in Heber City.
 Other passenger terminals are located at Soldier Hollow (near Midway, Utah) and Vivian Park.
 The railroad operates year-round and features evening and special event train rides.
 Among its named trains are the Provo Canyon Limited, a three-hour round trip excursion to Vivian Park and the shorter Deer Creek Express to Deer Creek Reservoir.
 The railroad can be seen from various points along U.S. Highway 189 between Heber City and Vivian Park and the whistle can be heard throughout the valley.

 Locomotive No. 618 was used in the 2006 film, Outlaw Trail: The Treasure of Butch Cassidy.
 The locomotive soon turned 100 years old as of July 2007.
 From 2008 to 2010, No. 618 ran limited capacity and was then taken out of service for a 1,472-day inspection and major overhaul, as required to meet Federal Railroad Administration (FRA) safety standards in 2010.
+In October 2014, No. 618 was moved into the shops where restoration officially began.
 The non-profit railroad raised the $750,000 required for the project to give No. 618 another 30 years of service.
 Its restoration includes conversion from coal to oil burning.
-The railroad hopes to get it running in 2022.
+The railroad hopes to get it running sometime in the 2020s.
+As of May 2022, restoration work is still in progress.
 No. 75 has been out of service and undergoing restoration since 2003.